Do You want to Become a Real Estate Agent in Texas? Watch This Video Guide to Learn More!

 Step 1: Submit Your Texas Real Estate License Application

 You must submit your Texas real estate license application to the Texas Real Estate Commission.
-It is important to note that you have one year from the date your license application is filed to complete all the steps in this guide, including meeting the Texas real estate license requirements concerning education, background checks, and affiliating with a sponsoring broker.
+It is important to note that you have one year from the date your license application is filed to complete all the steps in this guide, including meeting the license requirements concerning education, background checks, and affiliating with a sponsoring broker.

 Steps to Apply for Your Salesperson License: